Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

 Vegan gozen set from Mumokuteki Cafe in Kyoto with various dishes including salad, rice, pickles, and a hamburger patty with sauce.

-Apps to Download for Vegan Food in Japan:
+Apps to Help You Find Vegan Food in Japan

-1. HappyCow: You can download the app on your phone and read reviews from other vegans and vegetarians for vegan food in Japan they’ve tried.
+1. HappyCow: Read reviews from other vegans and vegetarians for vegan food in Japan they’ve tried.

 2. Google Translate or Papago app: Translate menus and labels by using the camera tool to scan the menu to English, or use the translator to communicate with staff.